circumspect/White-Rabbit/README.md

 If you would like to contribute translations, fork the repository, copy `en.json` in the `localization` folder, translate the values (leave the keys intact), and open a pull request.
-For an example, see the French translation in `french.json`.
-Note that changing the names of the channels will require making a new Discord template.
+For an example, see the French translation in `fr.json`.
+Note that changing the names of the channels means you will need to run `!server_setup` so that the bot can generate channels with the correct names and permissions.

 You can also submit translations of the cards used in the game by copying the `templates` folder in `resources/images` and matching the new folder name to